Beilis affair: Defense

 Even Zamyslovsky acknowledged the persuasiveness of the evidence gathered by the defense against Cheberyak.

-Maklakov also highlighted blatant biases in the investigation: despite evidence, Cheberyak was not arrested, and evidence against her was not pursued; hairs found on Andryusha's body were compared only with Beilis's, not other suspects'; the clay on the body and clothing was compared with that of Zaytsev's factory but not Cheberyak's house; a carpet from Cheberyak's house, allegedly with bloodstains, was not properly investigated, etc. Regarding the accusations against Beilis, the defense dismissed the key testimony of young Lyuda Cheberyak, pointing out the absurdity of the assumption that a child's abduction in broad daylight, witnessed by many, would not become immediately known (the prosecution effectively acknowledged this absurdity but refused to comment).
+Maklakov also highlighted blatant biases in the investigation: despite evidence, Cheberyak was not arrested, and evidence against her was not pursued; hairs found on Yushchinskyi's body were compared only with Beilis', not other suspects'; the clay on the body and clothing was compared with that of Zaytsev's factory but not Cheberyak's house; a carpet from Cheberyak's house, allegedly with bloodstains, was not properly investigated, etc. Regarding the accusations against Beilis, the defense dismissed the key testimony of young Lyudmila Cheberyak, pointing out the absurdity of the assumption that a child's abduction in broad daylight, witnessed by many, would not become immediately known (the prosecution effectively acknowledged this absurdity but refused to comment).
 "You can only chase a chick in a henhouse in front of an audience!"
 Grigorovich-Barsky remarked ironically.
-Witness Mikhail Nakonechny also insisted that if the children had witnessed such an event, the entire street would have known about Yushchinsky's abduction within an hour.
+Witness Mikhail Nakonechny also insisted that if the children had witnessed such an event, the entire street would have known about Yushchinskyi's abduction within an hour.
 The defense also rejected Kozachenko's testimony as provocative and absurd (Nakonechny, whom Beilis allegedly tried to poison, consistently gave testimony favorable to Beilis).

 Maklakov also noted that the second expert examination refuted the data on which the prosecution relied: the boy was not undressed before the murder but killed clothed; his hands were not tied during the murder (they were tied only after death); he was killed in an unconscious state after severe blows to the head; the claim that the killers intended to drain his blood was not supported by the new examinations, as no major arteries were hit, and the wounds were stab wounds, not cuts; the blows were aimed at the heart, meaning the killers' sole goal was murder.
 According to the defense, the murder was spontaneous, explaining its brutal nature: lacking a suitable weapon, the killers repeatedly stabbed the stunned boy with a sharp object —likely an awl— trying to hit the heart until he finally died.
 Afterward, they staged a "Jewish ritual murder" by manipulating the body and possibly distributing corresponding leaflets at the funeral.

 In his speech following Maklakov, Gruzenberg provided a detailed justification of Cheberyak's guilt, addressing all evidence against her and refuting the prosecution's objections.
-In particular, Gruzenberg drew the judges' attention to Singaevsky's indirect admission: when asked if he was offered to plant Yushchinsky's belongings on a "tzaddik," he replied, "It was Makhalin who suggested it."
+In particular, Gruzenberg drew the judges' attention to Singaevsky's indirect admission: when asked if he was offered to plant Yushchinskyi's belongings on a "tzadik", he replied, "It was Makhalin who suggested it."
 However, Gruzenberg notes, such a suggestion would only make sense if Singaevsky had confessed to Makhalin his involvement in the murder and knowledge of the belongings' whereabouts.
 Zarudny devoted his speech primarily to refuting the prosecution's arguments regarding the "blood libel".
 Grigorovich-Barsky demonstrated the insignificance of the evidence directly against Beilis.